 - The macroevolution of major groups in the fossil record, with an emphasis on building phylogenies and quantifying long-term diversity trends.

 - Understanding fundamental geochemical processes, particularly biomineralisation and metal-mineral-microbe interactions.

-We have key alliances with: the School of Biological Sciences, School of Chemistry, and School of Physics at the University of Edinburgh; National Museum of Scotland; SUERC.
+We have key alliances with: the School of Biological Sciences, School of Chemistry, and the School of Physics and Astronomy at the University of Edinburgh; National Museum of Scotland; SUERC.